 Joint Public Safety Response to the Active Shooter / Active Assailant™

 This powerful lecture will discuss many facets of active shooter response.
 The active shooter history will be discussed, including the constant modification of active shooter attacks based on research the shooter(s) conducted.
 Research of the active shooter “stopwatch of death” will be discussed, emphasizing the criticality of rapid response.
 The profile of the active shooter will also be explored, including predictors based on age, race, academic history, and social status.
-Adult active shooters will also be discussed, including revenge shooters, shooters making a statement with extreme violence, and terror-motivated shooters.
+Adult active shooters will also be discussed, including revenge shooters, shooters making a statement with extreme violence, and radical ideology motivated shooters.

 If you would like more information on booking this course, please email info@ThreatSuppression.com, or call 1-800-231-9106.